 Mehdi H. Shishehbor, DO, MPH, PhD

-As a leader in CLI and limb salvage education he served as the chair of the Masters’ Approach to Critical Limb Ischemia (MAC) Symposium in 2016.
-Dr. Shishehbor now serves as a Course Director of the Cardiovascular Innovations Conference in Denver.
+As a leader in CLI and limb salvage education he served as the chair of the Masters’ Approach to Critical Limb Ischemia (MAC) Symposium in 2016 and co-founded the internationally known not-for-profit Cardiovascular Innovations (CVI) Foundation.

 Dr. Shishehbor’s research interests include clinical outcomes in interventional cardiology, carotid and endovascular interventions.
-He has a special interest in novel minimally invasive percutaneous approaches to treat cardiac, venous and arterial diseases and has worked with a number of startup companies and early stage devices.
-An area of intense work has been around perfusion assessment in CLI.
-He currently has four ongoing prospective studies to evaluate novel perfusion devices in CLI.
-Additionally he is currently serving as the national principal investigator for five randomized trials related to vascular disease.
+He has a special interest in novel minimally invasive percutaneous approaches to treat cardiac, venous and arterial diseases and has worked with a number of startup companies and early-stage devices.
+Additionally, he has served and is currently serving as the national principal investigator (PI) of multiple randomized trials related to vascular disease.

 He is board certified in internal medicine, cardiovascular medicine, interventional cardiology, vascular medicine, and endovascular/carotid intervention.
 Dr. Shishehbor is highly involved in family life with his wife and his two children.
 He was born in Iran, and his wife is from Colombia.
 He speaks Persian (Farsi) and conversational Spanish.
 He enjoys cooking, soccer and Persian poetry.